L4w1i3t/Alter-Ego-AI/README.md

 # ALTER EGO

-ALTER EGO is an interactive digital AI interface that brings any personality to life.
-Converse, learn, or just have fun chatting with historical figures, fictional characters, or entirely new creations.
-Leveraging state‐of‐the‐art language models, emotion detection, dynamic avatars, and realistic voice synthesis, ALTER EGO is designed to provide a rich, engaging user experience.
+ALTER EGO is an Electron-based AI interface for creating and conversing with digital personas.
+The system uses a local Llama-based model via Ollama for text generation and employs an ONNX version of roberta-base-go_emotions for emotion detection.
+The application is designed to offer an engaging experience with dynamic personas, emotion-tracking avatars, and persistent chat histories.

 ***CURRENT VERSION: Alpha 1.0***